Tools for the Classroom Setting

-A document camera captures images of physical objects, such as leaf samples or sheets of paper or book pages, in real time and sends them to a digital projector for display on a classroom screen.
+A document camera captures real-time images of physical objects, such as leaf samples or sheets of paper or book pages, and sends them to a digital projector for display on a classroom screen.
 They have a zoom feature and can be used to show small items to an entire class for close observation.

 Some classrooms are equipped with document cameras.
 If you want to use one in your section or lab and your classroom lacks one, ETS loans out document cameras and other instructional equipment for classroom use.

-If direct engagement with students is important in your teaching philosophy, regardless of class size, you will want to be sparing in your use of presentation software or give students ways to interact with the slides in the classroom.
+Regardless of class size, if direct engagement with students is important in your teaching philosophy, you will want to be sparing in your use of presentation software or give students ways to interact with the slides in the classroom.
 It can be useful in section, however, to show and discuss certain slides from the faculty member’s lecture presentation to reinforce concepts presented there.